wiseman-timelord/Simple-WinSat-Bench/README.md

 # Simple-WinSat-Bench

+### Description
 Its a simple WinSat benchmarker for Server editions of Windows.

-### Description
-I was trying to get windows experience index working through "ExperienceIndexOK" a third party experience index program, however, it didnt work, and WinSat was missing from System32, so a solution was provided, to copy over WinSat from equivalent relating desktop edition of windows, which I did, but then only, Drive and Gpu, tests worked, hence, with some assessment of presentation, Simple-WinSat-Bench was created.
-While the stats are limited, the score is in my optinion more functional than windows experience index, because we are using average of the 2 scores, not just lowest value.
-The downfall is obviously no cpu tests.
+Was trying "ExperienceIndexOK" (a third party experience index), however, it didnt work due to WinSat missing from System32, so a solution was, to copy over WinSat from equivalent desktop edition of windows, but then only, Drive and Gpu, tests worked, hence, the limited stats just needed to be presented somehow.
+While the stats are limited, the score is possibly more functional, because we are using average of the 2 scores, not just lowest value (like in Experience Index).
+The main downfall is obviously no cpu tests.

 ### Preview
 Here is what to expect...